Game Preview: Condors v Roadrunners, 7 p.m.

 PACIFIC OUTLOOK

 Seven teams will once again make the 2025 Calder Cup Playoffs from the Pacific Division.
-Currently, Bakersfield is two points back of Tucson for seventh, with two games in hand.
-Bakersfield is four points back of six place Abbotsford, with two games in hand.
+Currently, Bakersfield is four points back of both Tucson and Abbotsford, who are tied for sixth.
+Bakersfield has two games in hand on each.
 The Canucks host the fifth-place San Jose Barracuda tonight (Click here for the playoff primer)

 UP NEXT